 This project has benefitted from the generous sponsorship and support of several organizations.

 The Durham Museum opened up their collections and resources for student use.
 They dedicated significant staff time to project development, grant writing, and the creation of a professional exhibit.
-Without their assistance and sponsorship, and particularly the support of Emma Sundberg, Carrie Meyer, Tim Hantula, and Cory Wilson, this project would not be possible.
+Without their assistance and sponsorship of the museum, and particularly the work of Emma Sundberg, Carrie Wieners Meyer, Tim Hantula, Corey Wilson, Becky Putzer, Mark Howard, and Ramon Guzman, this project would not be possible.